This text is translated into Russian by google automatic human level neural machine.

 The deputy head of the administration of Chita, Konstantin Suzdalnitsky, responding to questions from citizens about air quality, said: the fault is with the private sector, cars and the location of Chita.
 From his answer it follows that in the Central and Ingodinsky parts of the city there is the highest level of pollution, although the main heating boilers are located in the Chernivsk district and the eastern part of the Ingodinsky district.
 A significant part of air pollution is contributed by private sources of pollution, i.e. boiler houses, shops.

-There is no talk at all about the fact that the source of pollution can also be emissions from the CHP, which is the main source of heat supply to houses.
-However, if everything was as Suzdalnitsky states, the inhabitants of the Chernivtsi region would simply suffocate from year-round smoke.
+There is no question at all that emissions from a thermal power plant, which is the main source of heat supply to houses, can be a source of pollution.
+However, if everything were as Suzdalnitsky claims, the residents of the Chernovsky district would simply suffocate from the year-round smoke.
 At the same time, those who are far from these pipes are suffocating in the city.

 In order to once again understand the sources of the city’s pollution and decide whether gas is needed after all, Trans-Baikal activists, scientists, energy experts, representatives of regulatory bodies and authorities gathered at a “round table” that organized the regional branch of the All-Russian Popular Front in the Trans-Baikal Territory.